ai-cfia/dev-rel-docs/adr/004-opensource-development.md

 # ADR 4: Open Source Development

+## Executive Summary
+The Canadian Food Inspection Food Agency (CFIA) Artificial Intelligence Laboratory (AI Lab) is adopting Full Open Source Development, releasing all software publicly to encourage transparent collaboration per the Government of Canada's standards.
+We've selected the MIT License for its flexibility, balancing open innovation with safeguarding sensitive data.
+This approach aims to harness collective expertise for enhanced innovation and trust in the digital public sector.

 ## Context
-The Canadian Food Inspection Food Agency (CFIA) Artificial Intelligence Lab's (AI Lab) mission is to push the boundaries of what AI is capable of doing.
-Our goal is to make it more accessible to CFIA employees by developing practical applications that help the CFIA fulfill its mandate.
-We are committed to open research and sharing our results with the broader AI community.
-In order to do so, opting for open source development is a must.
+The CFIA AI Lab is dedicated to advancing the practical applications of AI to support the agency's specific needs and objectives.
+By creating accessible AI-driven tools, we enhance CFIA employees' work, directly contributing to the agency's mission.
+While we are rooted in applied solutions, not theoretical research, we recognize the value of open source development to leverage collective expertise, ensuring our initiatives are robust, innovative, and transparent.

 Open source development offers numerous advantages including: